 - Partnering with the Philadelphia Orchard Project to establish tree cover and pollinator gardens in schoolyards and other asphalt-covered areas throughout the city.

-- Establishing nine schoolyard gardens through The Nature Conservancy’s Nature Works Everywhere program.
+- Establishing nine schoolyard gardens through TNC’s Nature Works Everywhere program.

 According Ulrich, progress made on these and other efforts to reduce the heat island effect in Philadelphia can be exported to other urban areas in Pennsylvania, such as Pittsburgh, where the city’s Department of Public Works is working with local non-profits and state agencies to create a forested city.